kurtsundell/AgeCalcML/README.md

 Arizona LaserChron Center Data Reduction Software

 ### Run in MATLAB
-To run AgeCalcML in MATLAB open the AgeCalcML.m file and run the file directly from the code.
+To run AgeCalcML in MATLAB open the AgeCalcM_1_3L.m file and run the file directly from the code.

 ### Run without MATLAB
 AgeCalcML can be run in MATLAB or as a standalone .exe file (Windows) or .app file (macOS) that can be used without having a copy MATLAB.
 The file can be run from your computer's Desktop, or wherever you choose to keep it.

 To run as a standalone program AgeCalcML requires the free MATLAB Runtime Compiler 2018b version 9.5.
 There are separate compilers for macOS and Windows.
+Install the compiler first, then run the .exe (Windows) or .app (macOS).

-Here are the links! (click to start download).
-Follow all of the default settings.
+Here are the links for the compilers (click to start download).
+Follow all of the default settings to install.
+Nothing will happen following installation -- there is no need to open the compiler -- AgeCalcML will access it automatically.

 Windows: